Swetlanda/happy-belly/README.md

 - **Design Your Way**: for information about fonts.
 [Fonts](https://www.designyourway.net/blog/bodoni-font-pairing/)
 - **Code Institute LMS Content**: For providing the educational materials that guided my learning process.
 - **Course Facilitators**: Special thanks to Alexander and David Calikes for their support and  guidance.
-- **Tutor Kevin Loughrey**: His SME sessions were important in shaping my approach and were a key resource throughout the project.
+- **Tutor Kevin Loughrey**: His SME sessions were important in shaping my approach and were a key guidance throughout the project.
+- **Tutor Mark Briscoe**: For helping me to fix an error with Preview and Editing recipe.
 - **Rachel Cutler and the RecipMe Project**: Rachel's RecipMe project was a crucial reference for the structure and foundation of my work [RecipMe Django Cookbook](https://github.com/rachbry/recipme-django-cookbook/blob/main/README.md).
 - **Influential Projects**: I also drew inspiration from the following projects for building my ReadMe file:
   - [The Beara Directory Blog](https://github.com/Gordon-Meade/thebearadirectoryblog?tab=readme-ov-file#technology-used)
   - [Sojourn Scribbles V3](https://github.com/katiejanecoughlan/sojourn-scribbles-V3?tab=readme-ov-file#technology-used)
-- **ChatGPT**: was used for iamge and content generating, for buf fixing and answering my questions about coding, incuding some suggestions to my intial code.
+- **ChatGPT**: was used for image and content generating, for bug fixing and answering my questions about coding, including providing improvemenst to my intial code.
 - **Fontawesome**: was used for icons
-- **Balsamic** was used to creare wireframes
+- **Balsamic** was used to creare wireframes.